 From 1995 to 2018, the Committee assisted the Commission, in particular, in evaluating the latest available scientific data and in providing recommendations or opinions on any matters relating to the toxicological evaluation of chemicals for their effects on the health of workers.
 This procedure included stakeholder consultations to allow interested parties to submit comments and further data.

 The health-based scientific recommendations were used to underpin the regulatory initiatives on occupational exposure limit values for the protection of workers from chemical risks, to be set at Union level under the Chemical Agents Directive and the Carcinogens and Mutagens Directive (now called the Carcinogens, Mutagens or Reprotoxic substances Directive (CMRD)).

 Joint ECHA/RAC–SCOEL task force (2015-2017)

-On 6 July 2015, ECHA and SCOEL were requested by the European Commission to establish a joint task force composed of members from ECHA's RAC and SCOEL, as well as representatives from the secretariats.
+On 6 July 2015, the European Commission requested ECHA and SCOEL to establish a joint task force composed of members from ECHA's RAC and SCOEL, as well as representatives from the secretariats.
 Setting up this joint task force was also a follow up from the REACH Review to improve the interface between REACH and occupational health and safety legislation.

 The aim of this joint task force was to improve the mutual understanding of different approaches and to work towards agreed common scientific approaches including further developing existing and new concepts in relation to workers' exposure to chemicals, as deemed necessary.

-Improving the protection of workers' health is one of the objectives of the REACH Regulation, the Chemical Agents Directive and the Carcinogens, Mutagens or Reprotoxic substances Directive (2004/37/EC).
-A key means of achieving this objective is enhancing the quality of scientific evaluations related to human health and exposure to chemical substances, to support relevant policies to be delivered and to improve standards of worker protection in Europe.
+Improving the protection of workers' health has been one of the objectives of REACH, the Chemical Agents Directive (98/24/EC) and the Carcinogens, Mutagens or Reprotoxic substances Directive (2004/37/EC).
+A key means of achieving this objective is to enhance the quality of scientific evaluations related to human health and exposure to chemical substances, to support relevant policies to be delivered and to improve standards of worker protection in Europe.

-The specific mandated tasks of the task force were to make a comparative critical assessment of ECHA and SCOEL methodologies in relation to “non-threshold” substances as well as a comparative assessment of methodologies related to derived no-effect level (DNELs) and OELs and to dermal DNELs and skin notation.
+The specific mandated tasks of the joint task force were to make a comparative critical assessment of ECHA and SCOEL methodologies in relation to “non-threshold” substances as well as a comparative assessment of methodologies related to derived no-effect levels (DNELs) and OELs and to dermal DNELs and skin notation.

 The alignment of the methodologies and the key conclusions of these reports are embedded in ECHA's Guidance for preparing OEL reports.